somenath203/next-nllb200-language-translator/README.md

-# NextNLLB200 Translator
+# NextNLLB200 Language Translator

-Welcome to the Language Translator Web App!
+Welcome to the NextNLLB200 Language Translator.
 This application allows you to translate text between over 50 languages using the powerful NLLB-200 model by Meta.
 Built with modern technologies such as Next.js, Tailwind CSS, ShadCN UI, and FastAPI, this web app provides a seamless and efficient translation experience.

 ## Tech Stack Used